 When couples work together to find intelligent ways of sharing their assets and to make sure that each has what they need for their future life, they inevitably find creative solutions that both can live with – without needlessly depleting life-savings on professional fees.

 Separating couples have several choices of legal processes to complete the legal separation.
-They are: collaborative practice, mediation, traditional lawyer-assisted negotiation, arbitration, and court.
+They are: collaborative practice, mediation, arbitration, traditional lawyer-assisted negotiation, and litigation in court.
 Even though both collaborative law and traditional lawyer-assisted negotiation may appear similar because they both involve negotiating with the assistance of lawyers, only the collaborative system is designed to use people-friendly negotiation techniques known to make the negotiation process easier for the participants.
 Most separations should be able to be completed without accessing the more adversarial court system, which are means of last resort.

 I favor collaborative practice and mediation because of the quality of results these systems consistently deliver.
 You should take the time to read up on these systems and develop your own thinking about them before going to see a lawyer.
 This is because if the lawyer you go to see does not practice collaborative law or mediation, he or she may dissuade you from accessing these services.